tomaslin/springboot-groovy-websocket/README.md

-Simple websockets with Spring boot, groovy and cloud foundry.
+Simple websockets with Spring boot + groovy.

 Running the application: